Spread change with the Thousand Sons and our guide to their 10th Edition Warhammer 40k codex, how-to-play strategies, index changes, and rules review!

 - Complex rules interactions can punish misplays

-So here’s the deal: your entire army is basically a mobile, angry wizard college.
-At the start of your Shooting phase, you get to pop off some Rituals using your Psyker units—because why just shoot bullets when you can twist reality?
+So here’s the deal (and a change from the Thousand Sons index) rules: your entire army is basically a mobile, angry wizard college.
+At the start of your Shooting phase, you get to pop off some Rituals using your Psyker units, because why just shoot bullets when you can twist reality?

 How it works: